PLEASE SHARE ELECTRONICALLY ♻ DO

 [17] Slower acceleration provides cleaner emissions and gives you better gas mileage.

-[18] My wife thinks this suggestion is terribly “out of line,” but I have to disagree with her since overpopulation is the #1 cause of the climate crisis.
-Just study the history of overpopulation of any species and you'll find we're hitting the "wall" right now.
-Remember, this is a list of ideas.
-We didn’t adopt.
+[18] Overpopulation is the #1 cause of the climate crisis.
+Study the history of overpopulation of any species and you'll find we're hitting the "wall" right now.
+But remember, this is a list of ideas, not demands...I had 3 kids.

 [19] Paper advocates claim that if we stop using paper then there will be no motivation to plant new trees to make more paper.
 Here’s a catch: We can plant new trees then just let them grow and collect CO₂ without us cutting them down.
 We need all the forests and healthy oceans we can get to maximize CO₂ reduction.